LPY1219/tumor_detection/README.md

 # -
-compare the results of different networks in tumor_detection
+This project compare the results of different networks in tumor_detection

 Unet.py is the main program.
 Other files(Begin with "Res" or "Leaky") are network architecture.